-Annelids are a large phylum consisting segmented worms, rag worms, earthworms, and nuisance leeches.
-There are over 17,000 extant species of Annelids presently.
+Annelids are a large phylum consisting of segmented worms, ragworms, earthworms, and nuisance leeches.
+There are over 17,000 extant species of annelids presently.
 Usually, they live in freshwater or saltwater as well as around moist terrestrial environments.
-The body of an Annelid is elongated with segmentation has taken place externally through ring-like constrictions.
-These constrictions are called as annuli, and they are internally segmented or partitioned via septa at the same places as the annuli.
+The body of an annelid is elongated, but segmented externally through ring-like constrictions.
+These constrictions are called annuli, and they are internally segmented or partitioned via septa at the same places as the annuli.
 Their segmentation could be regarded as the first sign of differentiation of body parts into different functions.
-Annelids secrete their cuticle from their skin cells, and the cuticle is made up of collagen but it is not as hard as in many other invertebrates.
+Annelids secrete their cuticle from their skin cells, and the cuticle comprises collagen, but it is not as hard as collagen seen in many other invertebrates.

-What is the difference between Nematodes and Annelids?
+What is the Difference Between Nematodes and Annelids?

 The key difference between nematodes and annelids lies in segmentation and coelom.
 Nematodes’ bodies are not segmented while annelids have segmented bodies. annelids possess a true coelom whereas nematodes possess a pseudocoelom.
 In addition, nematodes have small bodies compared to annelids.
 They also have tapered ends, unlike annelids.

 The majority of nematodes are parasitic while the majority of annelids is not parasitic.
 Moreover, nematodes do not possess parapodia and have only longitudinal muscles.
 They also do not have setae or little hairs.
 Annelids possess parapodia and have both longitudinal and circular muscles.
 They also have setae or little hairs on each segment.

 Phylum Nematoda and Annelida are two phyla of kingdom Animalia.
 Nematodes are cylindrical and roundworms with un-segmented bodies.
 Annelids are segmented worms.
 They possess a true coelom, unlike nematodes which have a pseudocoelom.
 This is the difference between Nematodes and Annelids.